 The background should not be confused with a slider image, a constantly changing image that moves across your screen or changes with fancy animation.

 Adding New Plugins (Plugins > Add New)

-A simple example would be social sharing plugin, it helps share your content across different social platforms and helps get the word out that your content is awesome.
-Similarly, people have developed plugins for search engine optimization, security purposes, creating and maintaining a portfolio of images, to create contact forms, for caching the list is endless.
+A simple example would be the social sharing plugin, it helps share your content across different social platforms and helps get the word out that your content is awesome.
+Similarly, people have developed plugins for search engine optimization, security purposes, creating and maintaining a portfolio of images, to create contact forms, for caching, the list is endless.

-If you want to read a detailed list of plugins that we think is absolutely essential, read this comprehensive list of essential plugins.
+If you want to read a detailed list of plugins that we think is essential, read this comprehensive list of essential plugins.

 Adding Pages (Pages > Add New)